greglook/whidbey/README.md

  :value 6}
 ```

-At a higher level in the middleware stack, nREPL's `pr-eval` wraps the
+At a higher level in the middleware stack, nREPL's `pr-values` wraps the
 `Transport` passed to later handlers.
 When messages are sent, the `:value` is
-transformed into a string using `print-method` or `pr-dup`.
+transformed into a string using `print-method` or `print-dup`.
 This is needed
 because the result has to be serialized back over the wire to the client, and
 arbitrary Clojure values are not supported.

-## Fixing the Problem
+## Towards a Solution

 To add enough functionality to support colored pretty-printing, it turns out to
 be necessary to modify REPLy, but fortunately not nREPL or Leiningen (code,